facebook/zstd/doc/zstd_compression_format.md

 Symbols are sorted by `Weight`.
 Within same `Weight`, symbols keep natural sequential order.
 Symbols with a `Weight` of zero are removed.
-Then, starting from lowest weight, prefix codes are distributed in sequential order.
+Then, starting from lowest `Weight`, prefix codes are distributed in sequential order.

 __Example__ :
 Let's presume the following list of weights has been decoded :